scds/text-analysis-1/or-strat.md

 ## Try it with your own data...

-You can likely appreciate how context-dependent the specific transformations we have made are.
-Unique combinations of
+By now, you can likely appreciate how the specific transformations we have made on the Zwick.txt dataset are highly context-dependent.
+Each corpus will entail a unique set of tranformations to correct the OCR errors within.

+With your own dataset, try out the strategies above to correct 5 to 10 error patterns in your corpus before moving on to the next step of the lesson wherein we will export our data from OpenRefine to a text format.

 Next -> [Exporting your Data](output.html)